Mregojos/CI-CD-with-GitOps/README.md

 * I will be using Amazon EC2 Ubuntu Linux
 * Spec: t3.medium, 4GB RAM, 2CPUs, 30 GB RAM

-4. Install Miinikube and Kubectl
+3. Download and Install Minikube and Kubectl
 * Minikube is used to create a cluster on a local computer.
 It is also used for development purposes only.

 ```sh